Sophsu888/imagesofancientmusic-demo/pages/about.md

 ## A Collection from the WashU Department of Classics under the Timothy Moore Project Collection.

-This site builds upon its home collection on Internet Archive, located here: <a href="https://archive.org/details/imagesofancientmusic." target="_blank">
+This site builds upon its home collection on the <a href="https://archive.org/details/imagesofancientmusic" target="_blank">
-  Internet Archive
+  Internet Archive Images of Ancient Music Database
 </a>

 You will find this database has many advantages over its predecessor, with increased navigability, sorting, and visualiation features.
 The original IoAM Database was on JSTOR until 2026.